 CLAYPOOL, Ariz.
 (AP) — Authorities in east-central Arizona say the victims in a double homicide were the grandparents of the 18-year-man who lived with them and who was arrested in the case on suspicion of murder and other crimes.

-The Gila County Sheriff’s Office on Tuesday identified the victims as 67-year-old Jose Oropeza and 70-year-old Katherine Oropeza and the arrested grandson as 18-year-old Abram Oropeza.
+The Gila County Sheriff’s Office on Tuesday identified the victims as 67-year-old Jose Oropeza and 70-year-old Katherine Oropesa and the arrested grandson as 18-year-old Abram Oropesa.

 The Sheriff’s Office says the victims were apparently shot and that their bodies were found Monday in their Claypool residence following a fire.